emkerber/learningBootstrap/myNotes.md

 # Column layouts

-It's a great idea to add comments after closing divs that explain what they're closing; classes or IDs can be used as descriptors.

   <article class="col-sm-4">

   The above code means each article will be in a grid where each of the elements will take four out of the 12 columns.
 Therefore, three should be in a row.

+# Finishing the layout

+Containers should go around sections, not the entire page.
+For example, they could go around sections that are styled similarly with Bootstrap.

+It's a great idea to add comments after closing divs that explain what they're closing; classes or IDs can be used as descriptors.